What world do we want? TED Talks answers

 And art is a good setting to do so.
 Monica Rikić Fusté, electronic artist awarded with the Premi Nacional de Cultura de Catalunya 2021, explained that:

-"Art allows us to create a space for collective reflection and play.
-And because it is a space of play does not mean that it is banal because it allows us to approach the unknown and ask ourselves new questions".
+«Art allows creating a space for collective reflection and play.
+And just because it's a space for play doesn't mean it's trivial, as it allows us to approach the unknown and ask ourselves new questions.»

 A future of new business opportunities